genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 ></foundation-header>`;
 ```

+That's why when you add a new route to the allRoutes attribute it's automatically added as a menu item - in other words, the `repeat` directive is iterating over the allRoutes and adding the buttons for each one of them.

 ##### Control buttons

 There are three control buttons that can be shown or hidden on the right-hand side of the navigation bar (these are hidden by default).
 Each one of them is a boolean attribute that can be added where the `<foundation-header>` tag is defined.
 Each one dispatches an associated event when clicked.

 | Logo          | Toggle Attribute             | Dispatched Event          |
 |---------------|------------------------------|---------------------------|